Mission and Vision

 The Center’s mission is to provide critical insights on domestic and international challenges through research, education, and policy engagement to honor the life and legacy of Senator Baker.
 The Center seeks to accomplish this mission by leveraging the expertise of jointly-appointed interdisciplinary faculty, who lead the Center’s programs, and through the contributions of more than thirty fellows drawn from academia, public service, and industry.
 Together, these thought-leaders conduct research on pressing policy challenges, producing peer-reviewed publications as well as policy briefs, white papers, and public lectures, and act as mentors and teachers to the Center’s growing cadre of students at the undergraduate and graduate levels.
 The Center’s vision is sound policy, thoughtful leadership, and informed citizens.

 Who We Are

-The Howard H. Baker Jr. Center for Public Policy is a nonpartisan public policy center, located on the campus of the University of Tennessee, Knoxville.
-The Center aims to provide policy makers, citizens, scholars, and students with the information and skills necessary to work effectively within our political system and to serve our local, state, national, and global communities.
+Established in 2003, the Howard H. Baker Jr. Center for Public Policy is a non-partisan public policy think tank located on the campus of the University of Tennessee, Knoxville.

-The Center is housed in a 51,000 sq.ft., three-story domed building, which also serves as a gateway to the University of Tennessee campus and houses the Modern Political Archives (MPA), Chancellor’s Honors Program and the Masters of Public Policy and Administration.
-The building also includes classrooms on the 2nd floor, MPA Research Room, Howard Baker Reading Room, and Toyota Auditorium.
+The Center is housed in a 51,000 sq.ft., three-story domed building, which also serves as a gateway to the University of Tennessee’s Knoxville campus and, in addition the Center, houses the Modern Political Archives (MPA), the University’s Honors and Scholars Program, and the Masters of Public Policy and Administration.
+The building also includes classrooms, the MPA Research Room, a Fellows lounge and co-working space, and the Toyota Auditorium.